steelcityamir/safe-content-ai/README.md

 # Safe Content AI
 A fast reliable API for detecting NSFW images.
+Ideal for content moderation on digital platforms.

 ## ⭐ Features